 Lal Tibba is the first tourist attraction in Mussoorie you can think of.
 It is located at a distance of hardly 6km from the city center!
 Lal Tibba means ‘Red Hill’.
 You get stunning viewpoints as it is set amid an elevation of 3000 feet or 7,200 feet above sea level.
 You can see a panoramic view of mountain ranges, valleys, and peaks.

 Lake Mist is the next tourist attraction in Mussoorie.
 Lake Mist is a must-visit haven for nature lovers indeed.
 The pristine waters are covered with an emerald green forest cover.
 You can have picnic excursions at this place too.
 The Lake Mist is on its way to Kempty Falls in Mussoorie.

 Cloud’s End is a great vacationing spot located at the end of Library Road.
-Scenic mountain views and virgin greenery of nature can make your heart skip a beat.
+Scenic mountain views and the virgin greenery of nature can make your heart skip a beat.
 You have Cloud’s End surrounded by a thick cover of oak and deodar forests.
 You thus sit on the lap of nature at Cloud’s End.
-You can embark on hiking, mountain climbing or arrange nature trail walks via hotels you plan staying in.
+You can embark on hiking, and mountain climbing or arrange nature trail walks via hotels you plan to stay in.
 You also have Jwala Devi Temple and Benong Wildlife sanctuary near the vicinity.